lubie-max/Learning-cypress-22-days/README.md

 >> 0-6    -All basic, its pros and cons , Nature. and making some tests and assertion.

 >> 7 - alerts handling

-cypress automatically handles the alerts
+ 🟢cypress automatically handles the alerts